 Social Enterprise Live Project

-Careers & Enterprise run the highly successful Social Enterprise Live Project (SELP), a bespoke programme designed to offer Durham University students, from any discipline and background, the opportunity to experience many skills, including project management, within a social enterprise.
-With the support of a Santander Universities Scholarly Award students have the opportunity to undertake a paid work experience internship in one of a number of selected thriving and socially aware organisations.
-The students who have completed projects in the past have provided excellent feedback!
+The Careers & Enterprise Centre run Social Enterprise Live Project (SELP), a bespoke programme designed to offer Durham University students, from any discipline and background, the opportunity to experience many skills, including project management, within a social enterprise.
+With the support of a Santander Universities Scholarly Award, students have the opportunity to undertake a funded project based internship in one of a number of selected thriving and socially aware organisations.

 This project is open to any student and should offer the opportunity to develop:

 - Project management skills

 - An insight into social enterprise

 Each of the projects offer a one off payment of £1,150 for 140 hours work for the social enterprise.
 The project must start before the end of the Easter term and be completed within the current 2019-2020 academic year.
 Hours of work decided between the student, the social enterprise and the university.
 Successful candidates must be prepared to travel to the organisation to undertake their work (all opportunities should have good public transport links).
 The one off payment includes travel and subsistence costs.